Invite friends and family to read the obituary and add memories.

-Gary Richard Mandelin passed away on February 1, 2026, at the age of 79.
-He was a man with a big presence and even bigger opinions—the kind of guy who lived life exactly how he wanted to.
+Gary Mandelin passed away on February 1, 2026, at the age of 79.
+He was a man with a big presence and a wealth of stories—the kind of guy who lived life on his own terms, but whose greatest purpose and pride was always his family.

 Born in 1946 to Ella and Elmer Mandelin, Gary spent four years in the United States Coast Guard (1965–1969).
 That time at sea stayed with him forever; he was an avid sailor who was always happiest when he was out on the water.
 He spent years immersed in sailboat racing, where he was known for being fiercely competitive.
 He lived for the thrill of the race and the drive to win, and through that shared intensity, he developed deep, lifelong friendships with his sailing buddies.